[ < ] [ > ] [ << ] [ Up ] [ >> ] [Top] [Contents] [Index] [ ? ]

 Anubis database is identified by its URL, or Universal Resource Locator.
-A URL consists of following elements (square brackets enclose optional elements):
+A URL consists of following elements (square brackets enclose optional ones):

 proto://[[user[:password]@]host]/path[params]